-The Board was established to prepare a Joint Management Plan (JMP) for the ten parks and reserves granted under the Recognition and Settlement Agreement (RSA) between the Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) and the Victorian Government dated 22 October 2010.
+The Board was established to prepare a Joint Management Plan (JMP) for the ten parks and reserves granted under the October 2010 Recognition and Settlement Agreement (RSA) between the Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) and the Victorian Government.

-The JMP was approved by the Minister in September 2018.
+That JMP was approved by the Minister in September 2018.
 Since then, the Board has worked with partners to the JMP on implementation of the plan, and to establish systems for the compliance, monitoring and evaluation of the plan.